What does introspective mean?

-Introspection is looking at your inner self.
+Introspection in psychology simply means looking at your inner self.
 It means being attentive to what is going on inside us: our feelings, thoughts, who we are, etc. The term introspection also includes all the methods of turning towards your inner world.
 In psychology, it’s an observation and analysis method, with a view to studying your own self.
 Thanks to introspection, we get to know ourselves perfectly.

 “Get to know yourself”